How to Set Prices Based on Your Value

 How much money are you leaving on the table?

-Every dollar you raise your prices is extra profit.
+Every dollar you raise in prices is extra profit.
 Conversely, every dollar you discount your prices is profit you’re giving away.
-Take a good, hard look at your pricing structure, then ask yourself those questions about how many would say “No” to higher prices.
+Take a good, hard look at your pricing structure, then ask yourself how many people would say “No” to higher prices.
 Next, see how much more profit you can gain.
 I look forward to hearing your stories of success!

 This article was written by WeddingPro Educator Alan Berg, CSP.
 Alan has over 20

-years experience in wedding related sales and marketing, and is an author, business consultant, a member of the National Speakers Association, and the wedding & event industry’s only Certified Speaking Professional®.
+years of experience in wedding-related sales and marketing, and is an author, business consultant, a member of the National Speakers Association, and the wedding & event industry’s only Certified Speaking Professional®.
 Learn more at alanberg.com.

 Let's grow your business together!